ayixon/RaPDTool/README.md

 # RaPDTool offer a simple and easy-to-use tool for microbial communities profiling, contigs binning and "genomic-distance" exploration by connecting a series of bioinformatic tools in a single workflow:

-# 1. Generate a taxonomic profile from massive sequencing data (fasta short reads, metagenome assemblies).
+# 1. Generate a taxonomic profile from massive sequencing data (the input file shoul be a metagenome assembly).

 RaPDTool use metagenomic assemblies and call FOCUS profiler to report the organisms/abundance present in the metagenome.

+*Warning: Taxonomic profiles are usually inferred from raw reads; assembled-contigs profiling is an "special case" in order to explore what part of the community could be assembled into regular genomic composites.
+Use at your own risk :)

 # 2. Deconvolve a metagenome into individual genomes or bins, and refine the set of MAGs.